aikonbrasil/CarND-Advanced-Lane-Lines/README.md

 To demonstrate this step, I used the arrays `imgpoints` and `objpoints` obtained in the Camera Calibration step.
 I also reuse the function `cal_undistort`.
 This step could be identified in between lines 78 and 87 in the file called `main.py`.
 The result of one of the test images looks like this one:
 ![alt text][image1_undistort]

-Specifically focusing in the edge, in which the effect of the distortion is more evident.
+Specifically focusing on the image edge, in which the effect of the distortion is more evident.
 ![alt text][image2_undistort]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.